DragonSenses/react-portfolio-2/journey.md

 })}
 ```

 Now it's up to you what is more readable.
-I'm going to use both approaches and use the second approach for `Navbar` and use the first approach for `Experience`.
+I'm going to use both approaches and use the second approach for `Navbar` and use the first approach for `Experience`, since `experiences` is an object already I'm just going to use index as the unique key.